 The famous, mild yellow variety from Walla Walla, WA.

-We're sorry, Walla Walla Sweet organic has been discontinued, but the conventional seed version is still available.
 Juicy, sweet, regional favorite.
-In the Northwest, which has normal low winter temperatures above -10°F/-23°C, seed is sown in late August, and a crop of very large, flattened, ultra-mild onions is harvested early the next summer.
+In the Northwest, which has normal low winter temperatures above -10°F (-23°C), seed is sown in late August, and a crop of very large, flattened, ultra-mild onions is harvested early the next summer.
 SPRING PLANTING: Walla Walla may be spring planted using seeds or plants in colder regions where winter survival is hit or miss.
 It is not as big or sweet as the wintered-over crop, but still milder and juicier than others from spring planting.
 Nice as a "green top" onion.
 Not for storage.
-Adaptation: 35-55° latitude.
-Conventional, untreated seed available.
-Also offered as plants.
-USDA Certified Organic.
+Adaptation: 35–55° latitude.
+Also offered organic, and as plants.
 Avg.
-115,300 seeds/lb.
+104,500 seeds/lb.
 Packet: 250 seeds.

 Johnny's is committed to your success, every step of the way.